Udj13/AGLoRa/README.md

 Three steps:

-1. Download or copy a Sketch from here: https://github.com/Udj13/AGLoRa/blob/main/AGLoRa-tracker.ino Just one file!
+1. Download or copy the Sketch from here: https://github.com/Udj13/AGLoRa/blob/main/AGLoRa-tracker.ino Just one file!
 Easy!

 2. Change the “MY_NAME” setting. Сheck the debug mode is off.